fChristenson/My-life-as-a-programmer/README.md

 ### Comments

-> I'm a junior on my first real job as a frontend.
-We are repurpusing software that uses good old jquery, css and html and the code is a mess.
-Now I'm alone doing this and I'm starting to feel overwhelmed with the amount of work.
-My question is: How do I know if I'm too slow or the amount of work too much?
-I've been a fan for a couple of months and I've learned a lot from you.
-Thank you!

-> Could you make a video about asking for a raise?
-How to do it the right way?

-> Great video!
-Can you make a video or answer on how such frontend developers who are purely stuck with frontend for more than say 5 years improve their technical skills ???
-Should they move to backend and learn a new language or is it possible to learn these skills by building applications in Node, which might be comparatively easy for frontend folks to move into.

 ### Misc

-> It seems like everyone is becoming a programmer, so why are there soo many vacant positions on indeed.com?

 > Why are some developers stuck on the past?
 Why don't they let modern languages like Rust take over C++?